njwfish/personal-site/njwfish/static/about.md

 ##### About

-My name is Nic Fishman, I'm currently a PhD student in Statistics at Harvard University.
+My name is Nic Fishman, I am a PhD student in Statistics at Harvard University.

-I build reliable large-scale machine learning systems for science, focusing on biology, healthcare, and social science.
+I build large-scale machine learning systems for science at the intersection of generative AI and causal inference, focusing on biology, healthcare, and social science.

 Currently I am working on three major applied projects: